 This recipe is inspired by one of my favorite Greek dishes to eat both growing up and now – Keftedes.
 Or Greek meatballs.
 These are SO simple to make and a great dish to include in your weeknight rotation or to be served as an appetizer at your next party.
 I like creating Greek meatball pitas by baking the meatballs and serving on warmed pita with homemade tzatziki and all the accoutrements.
 If serving as an appetizer, I recommend rolling the balls a bit smaller, frying them, and serving with tzatziki for dipping.
 These Greek meatballs are also delicious alongside basmati rice, tzatziki, and a Greek salad.
-And not to brag, but I have the BEST tzatziki recipe which I will be posting in the coming weeks.
+And not to brag, but I have the BEST tzatziki recipe.

 Pinot Noir is my go to wine pairing for Greek meatball pitas.
 The pairing is always a palate pleaser as the pungent, earthy Greek herbs like oregano, dill and bay leaf accentuate Pinot Noir’s trademark earthiness.
 The herbs also highlight the red fruit notes in Pinot Noir and the velvety tannins don’t over power the more delicate parts of the dish like the tzatziki.
 A Beaujolais or Grenache would also make a beautiful pairing.